sohendrajeetsinghyadav/The-Ultimate-Python-Course/02-Day2-Application-of-Python/Tutorial.md

 # Day 2 - Application of Python
 Welcome to Day 2 of 100 days of code.

 Today we saw amazing python programs.
-They were....
+They were: -

 1. Jarvis Virtual Assistent
 2. Love Calculator
 3. Face Recognition